manisha694/manisha-demo/README.md

 # manisha-demo
-I have to demo for Git &amp; Github class
+This is a demo for Git &amp; Github class